nnellans/ado-pipelines-guide/README.md

 ---

-# pool
+## pool
-- This lets you specify the type of agent that will be used to run all job within your pipeline
+- This lets you specify the type of agent that will be used to run all jobs within your pipeline
 - `pool` is optional, and if omitted, your YAML pipeline will default to using `ubuntu-latest`
 - `pool` can be defined at multiple places throughout your pipeline:
   - When you define a `pool` in multiple places, the most specific place wins